hash-bang/Conkie/README.md

 ======
 NodeJS + Electron desktop widgets.

-This project is designed to replace the seminal [Conky project](https://github.com/brndnmtthws/conky) by Brenden Matthews with a Browser based desktop widget.
+This project is designed to replace the seminal [Conky project](https://github.com/brndnmtthws/conky) by Brenden Matthews with a Browser based desktop widget (Yes this is similar to how Windows '98 worked but less horrifying).

 Conkie relies on a few things to gather system statistics.
 The upstream repo [Conkie-Stats](https://github.com/hash-bang/Conkie-Stats) details these.
 Basic install info is provided below.